Postbaccalaureate

 The curriculum includes all the basic science prerequisites for most allopathic and osteopathic medical schools, as well as dental school admission.
 This includes general chemistry, biology, physics, organic chemistry, biochemistry (all with lab).
 Students will also have the opportunity to take some advanced undergraduate science classes, for example: physiology, anatomy with cadaver lab, cellular and molecular biology, genetics, and advanced biochemistry.
 Some medical or dental schools may require additional classes, including calculus, psychology, sociology, statistics- we also offer these classes.

 However, the timeline of the program might change depending on the workload a student is able to take on during the program.
-We highly recommend checking the requirements of each school to which students may wish to apply before starting in the Postbac Pre-Med/Pre-Health program.
+We highly recommend checking the requirements of each school to which students may wish to apply before starting in the Postbac Pre-Medical/Health program.

 What type of internship/shadowing/research opportunities are available to students in the program?

-The Dubuque area has a robust health care environment with several hospitals and larger physician groups that provide opportunities for our students in the Postbac Pre-Med/Pre-Health Program to shadow a wide variety of health care professionals, including specialists.
+The Dubuque area has a robust health care environment with several hospitals and larger physician groups that provide opportunities for our students in the Postbacc Pre-Medical/Health Program to shadow a wide variety of health care professionals, including specialists.
 Moreover, we will connect students with direct patient care experiences (certified nurse aide, emergency medical technician, phlebotomist, scribe) as well as research opportunities with our science faculty and volunteer opportunities depending on each student’s timeline and interest.

 Am I considered a graduate student during the program?